Azure/Microsoft-Defender-for-Cloud/Terraform/Deploy Microsoft Defender for Cloud/Deploy to Management Groups/readme.md

-# Deploy Defender for Cloud to Management Groups
+# Onboarding Defender for Cloud to Management Groups